Oigty81/family-expenses-list-frontend/README.md

 ### My intention for creating this project:
 All members of family can store their expenses at one place.

-They also can filter and show the whole expenses at any time.
+Everyone can show the whole expenses at any time.

+Filters can be set by categories, time periods and metatext.

 ![](./docs/pagedemo.gif)